-After that, I had another surgery in Greenville, SC, where they removed the external fixation and installed and internal fixation.
-The surgeons used two plates and ten screws to correct my tibia and fibula breaks.
+After that, I had another surgery in Greenville, SC, where they removed the external fixation and installed an internal fixation.
+The surgeons used two plates and sixteen screws to correct my tibia and fibula breaks.
 I was in a soft cast for weeks more.

 A few days after getting the soft cast, I went back to the office and pretty much resumed living a normal life as best as I could.
 I even hosted a Friendsgiving and had people over to watch the Iron Bowl and feast on gumbo.

 By this point, my right foot had gained enough flexibility to ditch the walker and switch to crutches.
 It still hurt with every step, but it was worth the pain to have better mobility.

 Eventually, the sutures from the internal fixation surgery needed to come out.
 I went to the doctor’s office and they cut off the cast, removed the sutures, and X-rayed my leg.
 This was the first look I got at my repaired bones and my post-surgery skin.
 If you want to see what the sutures looked like, then click the link below.

 WARNING: The following photo is fairly graphic, so you have to click on it to open it in a new window.
 If you don’t like seeing trauma, scroll down.
 Click here to see the aftermath of my leg surgery.

 Fortunately, I was granted a removable boot rather than a hard cast.
 That meant I could take it off to shower and sleep and let the air start to heal the wounds.
 Note how pristine the boot looks.
 You’ll see it again later.